AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

     - 1a2.
 User enters new data.<br>
       Steps 1a1-1a2 repeat until the data is entered.<br>
       Use case resumes at step 2.
+- **1b.** User provides a session timing that conflicts with an existing session timing.
+    - 1b1.
+FitFlow shows the existing session timing that conflicts with the given session timing.
+    - 1b2.
+FitFlow prompts the user to enter a non-conflicting session timing.
+    - 1b3.
+User re-enters the command.<br>
+      Steps 1b1-1b3 repeat until a non-conflicting session timing is provided.<br>
+      Use case resumes at step 3.

 ---